maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 Of course, there are instances where true overconsumption transpires.
 Like when you're at a restaurant and you order more than you can eat, resulting in wasted food.
 But this form of wastage isn't applauded by Capitalism, it’s penalized.

-You've squandered resources – you've lost money.
+You've wasted resources – you've lost money.
 If you'd been more attuned to your actual appetite, you'd have ordered wisely, saved money, and still been perfectly sated.
 Hence, Capitalism subtly nudges you towards precise consumption - not more, not less.

-The narrative is similar for corporations.
+The same applies to corporations.
 If a business overproduces, the surplus stock piles up, unsold.
 This is a clear cut loss, a monetary penalty, prompting them to match production to the demand.
 Capitalism, in essence, incentivizes companies to manufacture what the market necessitates, no more, no less.

 Those subscribing to the Degrowth doctrine often misinterpret the utility of products, suggesting that several commodities lack intrinsic value and, hence, shouldn't be produced.
 But the notion of utility is subjective.